ShortestPathLab/posthoc/docs/4-user-guide/interface.md

 # User Interface

-Visualiser's interface is made of composable panels.
+Posthoc's interface is made of composable panels.
 You can add, remove, and rearrange the UI to your desire.
-This allows Visualiser to support a range of tasks, whether you're using it to learn, showcase, or debug algorithms.
+This allows Posthoc to support a range of tasks, whether you're using it to learn, showcase, or debug algorithms.

 ![Alt text](interface.png)